 Women with menorrhagia can go for routine Pap Smear after cessation of bleeding.
 Menorrhagia is associated with a functional or structural disorder of uterus & Pap Smear is done to rule out cervical disorders.

 So it is not mandatory for women with menorrhagia to go for PAP smear.

-However patient with post-coital bleeding should undergo local examination & PAP smear.
+However, patients with post-coital bleeding should undergo local examination & PAP smear in the maternity hospitals.